Marleenooooo/mps-one.com/docs/DB_SETUP.md

 # Backend API & MySQL Setup

 This project’s frontend is a React SPA.
 Database credentials must live on the backend only — never in the frontend.
-Below are the steps to configure MySQL on Hostinger and wire a backend API.
+Below are the steps to configure MySQL on Hostinger and wire the backend API used by the app.

 ## MySQL Credentials (Hostinger)
-- Database Name: `mpsonedatabase`
+- Database Name: `u485208858_mpsonedatabase`
-- Database User: `mpsone`
+- Database User: `u485208858_mpsone`
 - Database Password: set a strong password in hPanel
-- Host: Our MySQL server hostname is `srv1631.hstgr.io` or use IP `153.92.15.31` as the hostname
+- Host: `srv1631.hstgr.io` (or IP `153.92.15.31`)
 - Port: `3306`

 ## Create the Database/User